-Before your child has started at Whitehill School you will receive a copy of the emergency information which has been given to us either by yourself or your child's previous school.
-Please amend any details and return to the school as soon as possible.
+Before your child has started at Whitehill School you will be sent a link to co complete your child's emergency contact information.
+This will be completed via a Google form.
 This information is very important and you would be amazed at the number of times we have tried to contact a parent because their child is perhaps ill and we've not been given updated mobile numbers etc. which obviously upsets the child even more.